gitpython-developers/GitPython/doc/source/tutorial.rst

     ID_RSA=/var/lib/openshift/5562b947ecdd5ce939000038/app-deployments/id_rsa
     exec /usr/bin/ssh -o StrictHostKeyChecking=no -i $ID_RSA "$@"

-Please note that the script must be executable (i.e. `chomd +x script.sh`). `StrictHostKeyChecking=no` is used to avoid prompts asking to save the hosts key to `~/.ssh/known_hosts`, which happens in case you run this as daemon.
+Please note that the script must be executable (i.e. `chmod +x script.sh`). `StrictHostKeyChecking=no` is used to avoid prompts asking to save the hosts key to `~/.ssh/known_hosts`, which happens in case you run this as daemon.

 You might also have a look at `Git.update_environment(...)` in case you want to setup a changed environment more permanently.